background hero

 To determine liability in a Las Vegas car accident, you will need to collect evidence that proves negligence.
 Elements you must incorporate into your personal injury claim include the following:

-• The defendant owed you a duty of care,
+• The defendant owed you a duty of care

-• The defendant breached their duty of care, and
+• The defendant breached their duty of care

-• The defendant's reckless behavior caused your injuries and/or damages.
+• The defendant’s reckless behavior caused your injuries and/or damages

 The court will review the documents provided and figure out what amount of negligence was contributed by one or both sides.
 After that has been determined, pay will be distributed accordingly.
+Under Nevada’s “modified comparative negligence” law, you will be restricted from recovering compensation if you were more than 51% liable for the car accident.

 What Should I Do if the At Fault Driver Is Uninsured or Underinsured?